Pussycat and the Dirty Johnsons: History

 The group received two gushing live reviews from Neil Duncan in the Basingstoke Gazette in 2014.
 The first, of their January 2014 gig at the Irish Centre described the band as "Basingstoke punk'n'roll legends" and reported that the band "were really tight and professional with a fantastic sound and a great selection of catchy songs.
 There was plenty of interaction with a delighted crowd and an all round very lively performance."
 In July 2014, Duncan travelled to Brighton to see and review the band's performance at The Haunt and again enthused, "They were a big hit from the word go - it was a fantastic venue, with a good crowd and excellent acoustics.
 The band themselves were on top form and faced an irresistible cheer for an encore, which they duly obliged."

 The band released an EP called Dead Songs in 2015 which was a collection of song versions recorded at the Exercise Your Demons sessions but not previously released.
 Third album Ain't No Pussy was released in 2017.
 Vive Le Rock scored the album 8/10 with reviewer Lee Cotterell commenting that the band were "on feisty form.
 The roar of a big cat introduces the title track, a furious stab of garage punk that goes straight for the jugular...
 All the while Dirty Jake and Filfy Antz provide the scuzzy guitar and pounding beats that keep the momentum going.
 A strong contender for album of the year."

 Fourth album Beast was released July 2020 on Hound Gawd!
 Records based in Germany.
-In 2022, members of 1970s punk band Satan's Rats collaborated with Puss as "Satan's Cats".
+In 2022, members of 1970s punk band Satan's Rats collaborated with Puss as "Satan's Cats", releasing a self-titled EP of four old Satan's Rats songs plus a cover of "The Rocker" by Thin Lizzy.

+In November 2024, the band went on hiatus until 2026 to allow for arthritis treatment for both Jake and Antz.

 Discography

-The discography of Pussycat and the Dirty Johnsons consists of four studio albums, six EPs and three music videos.
+The discography of Pussycat and the Dirty Johnsons consists of four studio albums, seven EPs (including one collaboration by Puss) and three music videos.